ibbles/LearningProgramming/Taskflow.md

 - `tf::Executor`: A runtime for executing task graphs.

 Taskflow provides a number of different task types with different features and characteristics.
-- Static task: Basically just a callback.
+- Static task: A callback.
 - Dynamic task: A task that creates nested / inner child-tasks at runtime.
 - Condition task: Runtime selection of which task should be executed next, possibly a prior task.
 - Composite task: The inclusion of one `tf::Taskflow` into another.

-The type a task has depends on the signature on the callback function associated with the task.
+The type a task has depends on the signature of the callback function associated with the task.
 A `void()` function creates a static task.
 A `void(tf::Subflow&)` function creates a dynamic task.
 An `int()` function creates a condition task.